Whole Herb, Double Extract

 When I use the words “Double Extract” I mean that an extraction from an herb has been made with alcohol to release the alcohol soluble chemistry, and also an extraction with water to release the water soluble chemistry.
 This brings out so much more of the herb's chemistry than just making a tincture with alcohol, or just making a tea, infusion, or decoction with water.
 I started making herbal extracts for my own personal use and I did not skimp or cheat or fudge in any parts of the process of making my extracts.
 I still make them that way, even though it takes a lot more time.
 My herbal extracts, compared to mass produced and standardized extracts, are like a meal made from fresh picked and carefully cooked vegitables compared to a meal from a fast food drive-through.

 I believe that one of our biggest failures in manufacturing herbal extracts is not getting enough of the herb into daily dosages.
 I think that most of us have accepted, "because all the labels say things like that", that herbal extracts just like the ones that I make, somehow acquire a magical ability to significantly support health improvement with only “30 drops one to three times a day”.
 I believe that this is no where near what an adequate dosage for many herbs should be for most people.
 It should probably be more like 100 drops three to four times a day.
-I'm trying to get closer to that without doing any extra processing on the product and the main thing I'm doing now to move in that direction is putting my products in larger bottles and keeping the prices down.
+I'm trying to make it easier for you to get closer to that without doing any extra processing on the product, and the main thing I'm doing now to make it affordable for you to get larger amounts is putting my products in larger bottles and keeping the prices down.
+Naturally a person who is using an herbal extract for the first time should start easy, slow, and careful, making sure that there are no harmful reactions with using that product.

 |Home Page||T&T Goals||Products|